danielschemmel/fmt-derive/README.md

 }
 ```

+# `no_std`
+This crate is `no_std` without any action required.

+Running the tests will enable `std` to make writing tests easier.
+Again, no action is required.

 # TODO
 - The format expressions on enumeration variants and fields show that this crate will probably need a better method of referring to fields (currently, `self` is accessible, which requires unwrapping the variant each time it is used)